Monday, March 18, 2013

 One form of funding that should not be ignored is the government:

-A smart way to innovate and grow your business is to spread the upstream investment risk for a triumphant downstream reward which should benefit all stakeholders.
+A smart way to innovate and grow your business is to spread the upstream investment risk with government for a triumphant downstream reward which should benefit all stakeholders.

 See You at The Top